One quantity varies as a power of another.

 - The price will reach $1 000 000 per bitcoin no earlier than 2028 and later than 2037.
 After 2037, the price will never drop below $1 000 000.

-The price corridor splits into two bands, one of which lies at the lower end of the price predictions and is relatively thin.
+The price corridor splits into two bands, one at the lower end of the price predictions, and is relatively thin.
 The other is much larger and lies at the higher-end predictions.
 Bitcoin’s price spends about equal amounts of time in both bands, implying that large bubbles and busts are likely to exist.

 Things change week to week while working at a seed-stage tech startup.
 One major factor behind every decision is cost.
 Building a bootstrapped company is excellent, but you must raise capital to accelerate growth.
 Venture capital firms are the best outlet designed to help startups become the next member of a Forbes list.
 So what’s happening to the Venture Capital scene today is ironic.

-As an industry whose aim is to search for innovation frontiers and scalable models, little is done to scale itself.
+As an industry aiming to search for innovation frontiers and scalable models, little is done to scale itself.
 As a result, despite creating more value and economic impact than any other sector, Venture Capital remains a niche asset class with all its limitations.

 All investors seem to be chasing the same (high-expected-return) deals, while many companies remain un- or under-funded.

-VC’s portfolios frequently are skewed because most build on the power law.
+VC portfolios frequently are skewed because most build on the power law.
 Of course, they are because that’s the most efficient strategy a VC can follow, given the current state of things.
 But I don’t see how this structure can hope to scale.
-Only so few deals can aim at billion-dollar exits, but tons more can aim at lower ones — the bigger the fund, the bigger the target exit, but the lower the chances to find one.
+Few deals can aim at billion-dollar exits, but tons more can aim at lower ones — the bigger the fund, the bigger the target exit, but the lower the chances of finding one.